Mark Kermode: Other writing

 In February 2010, Random House released his autobiography, It's Only a Movie, which he describes as being "inspired by real events".
 Its publication was accompanied by a UK tour.
-In September 2011 he released a follow-up book entitled The Good, the Bad and the Multiplex, in which he puts forth his opinion on the good and bad of modern films, and vehemently criticizes the modern multiplex experience and the 3D film craze that had grown in the years immediately preceding the book's publication.
-In 2013 Picador published "Hatchet Job: Love Movies, Hate Critics" in which he examines the need for professional "traditional" film critics in a culture of ever increasing online bloggers and amateur critics.
+In September 2011, he released a follow-up book entitled The Good, the Bad and the Multiplex, in which he expresses his opinions on the good and bad of modern films, and vehemently criticizes the modern multiplex experience and the 3D film craze that had grown in the years immediately preceding the book's publication.
+In 2013, Picador published Hatchet Job: Love Movies, Hate Critics in which he examines whether professional "traditional" film critics still have a role in a culture of ever increasing numbers of online bloggers and amateur critics.

 In 2017, he collaborated with his idol William Friedkin on the feature documentary The Devil and Father Amorth, as a writer.
 The film had its first showing at the Venice Film Festival on 31 August 2017.